 It’s your job to come up with a really good offer for the brand by being as creative as possible.
 It’s up to you to figure out how to help the brand selling its products and building brand awareness.

-If you have a large number of viewers and followers, you’re of course in a great position.
+If you have a large number of viewers and followers, you’re in a great position.
 Especially brands that sell products aimed at the general consumer are looking for broad exposure.
 Many brands want to build brand awareness by being cool by association.
 If you have great social media metrics, you can try to convince the brand that you will be able to boost their sales by exposure to your audience.

 For the large majority of streamers, you will not have tens of thousands of viewers, so how should you approach a potential sponsor?
 Maybe you’re a niche streamer, broadcasting something that not many others do.
-For a brand with niched products, a fewer number of viewers that are really interested in a certain topic are more important than thousands of viewers having no interest at all.
+For a brand with niched products, a fewer number of viewers that are really interested in a specific topic are more important than thousands of viewers having no interest at all.

-Maybe you’re a creative streamer and you can incorporate the brand in some way over several streams and on all your social media platforms.
+Maybe you’re a creative streamer, and you can incorporate the brand in some way over several streams and on all your social media platforms.
 For instance, if you stream cooking, you could reach out to a food or kitchen supply brand.
 If you stream traditional art, you could reach out to an art supplier.
 If you stream games, you could reach out to game studios or software or hardware producers.

 The next step is reaching out to the brand.
-If you don’t have any contacts within the brand organization, you can e-mail, phone or tag them on social media.
+If you don’t have any contacts within the brand organization, you can e-mail, phone, or tag them on social media.
 Don’t be afraid to reach out, and be mentally prepared to get a no the first time.
-Actually, be prepared to get a no 99% of the time.
+Actually, prepare to get a no 99% of the time.
 But keep on being persistent, and offer a deal with the best exposure for the brand possible.
 If and when you get a no, politely ask what you could improve to make a future sponsorship possible.
 Sometimes, the explanation could be as simple as having too few viewers and followers.

-It’s more difficult to get a sponsor deal with a big brand since they often only deal with those who can offer large exposure.
+It’s harder to get a sponsor deal with a big brand since they often only deal with those who can offer big exposure.
 That’s why it’s a good idea to look for newer and younger brands.
 It’s also a good idea to look for brands that are not present at all on your streaming platform.
 Remember that a lot of brands still have no clue about the world of streaming.
 You could be the one who opens their eyes and becomes their brand ambassador.